You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Rinse the stone thoroughly in another bucket.

-Repeat this process until you are able to place stones in a clean bucket of water and observe no noticeable change in color or dust.
+Repeat this process until you can place stones in a clean bucket of water and observe no noticeable change in color or dust.

 Breaking Pumice Rock